senguptashritama/AirQualityApp/README.md

 ## Abstract

 This project presents an **Air Quality Forecasting System**, leveraging Flask and advanced machine learning techniques.
 By utilizing extensive historical air quality data and meteorological parameters, the system delivers accurate predictions of the **Air Quality Index (AQI)** for any chosen city and date.
 The user-friendly web interface allows users to select their city, date, and preferred prediction model, enhancing interaction and accessibility.
-The platform dynamically updates available dates based on the selected city, ensuring relevant predictions.
-Utilizing a variety of trained models—including Linear Regression, Random Forest Regression, and XGBoost—this system optimizes prediction accuracy and reliability.
-Additionally, the output page displays various parameters alongside the AQI prediction, empowering users with comprehensive insights into air quality dynamics and potential health impacts.
 This tool serves policymakers, environmentalists, and the public, fostering informed decision-making to combat air pollution.

 ## Introduction